Mitogenie/Mito-Hacker/README.md

 ### A note on imaging

-Images should be acquired at a consistent pixel size and pixels should be unsaturated.
-Zeiss image files (.lsm or .czi) optimize exposure time for each channel to acquire unsaturated pixels; no digital zoom;
-Image bit depth of 8 or 16; while square images are preferred, there is no limit on size or aspect ratio of the images.
-The software standardizes all images to standard 1024 x 1024 for internal analysis; all the measurements are in pixels units, so when comparing data from images with different sizes.
-The user should be caustious about direct comparisons.
+Images should be acquired at a consistent pixel size.
+The software will convert all images to standard 1024 x 1024 dimensions for internal analysis, then adjust the measurements to reflect the conversion in original image size.
+All the measurements are in pixel units, the user can apply a scaling factor to their data based on their own pixel size to convert measurements to microns.
+The user should be cautious about direct comparisons of pixel data from images of different sizes.
+While square images are preferred, there is no limit on size or aspect ratio of the images.

 [Go back to the top](#cellular-mitochondrial-analyzer)